 Spinal stenosis refers to the narrowing of the spaces in the spine leading to pressure or constriction of the spinal nerves in that area.
 Lumbar stenosis, which occurs as a type of spinal stenosis, refers to the narrowing of the spaces in the lower part of the spine.
 Lumbar stenosis, which occurs as the most common type of spinal stenosis, may come about as a result of degenerative changes in the spine brought about by aging.
-The spinal cord and spinal nerves require adequate space in the spine to allow for effective branching and when this space is compromised, the individual may experience severe back pain and sciatica.
+The spinal cord and spinal nerves require adequate space in the spine to allow for effective branching and when this space it’s compromised, the individual may experience severe back pain and sciatica.

 Lumbar stenosis occurs commonly among older individuals due to prolonged wear and tear and may bring about symptoms such as pain and cramping in the legs, numbness, weakness, and in some severe cases, bowel or bladder incontinence.

-What are the Causes of Lumbar Stenosis?
+What’s the Causes of Lumbar Stenosis?

 Lumbar stenosis usually occurs due to medical conditions caused by degenerative changes in the spine brought about by aging.
 These conditions may include the formation of bone spurs, thickening of the spinal ligaments, and herniated discs.
 Other conditions that may lead to lumbar stenosis include: